HypersonicED/aniray/README.md

  - **Node Array Sampler:** A Node Array Sampler allows for sampling values from a dense Node Array to inform a less-dense Node Array.
 The sampling mapping can be found automatically by distance or can be defined statically.
- - **Input Interface:** An Input Interface is an interface to inputs to the application.
+ - **IO Interface:** An IO Interface is an interface to inputs and outputs to the application.
 These can be discrete, counters, integers, etc.

 ## Features